MichelOrgaz/michelorgaz.github.io/pages/about.md

 ---

 Hello, I'm a 30' french web developper.
-My main goal is to produce cool stuff by working again after my day job.
-I also want to improve my skills and be a better person.
+My main goal is to produce cool stuff.
+I code everyday during and after my day job.
+I want to improve my skills and be a better person.

 I spent a lot of my hobby time making "indie" video games, using Game Maker and Unity, and drawings.
 Now I concentrate on web development.